 If you are looking to buy Chanukah-related merchandise for your family or for a friend, here are some suggestions for how to do so in Champaign-Urbana.
-If you’ve found Chanukah stuff elsewhere, let us know in the comments.
+If you’ve found Chanukah stuff elsewhere, let us know (firstname.lastname@example.org).

 1. Shop at the Sinai Temple Gift Shop Chanukah Showcase.
 This is without a doubt the BEST place in Champaign-Urbana to find merchandise related to Chanukah – candles, menorahs, dreidels (spinning tops), gelt (chocolate coins) and so much more — books, crafts, gifts, decorations, etc. See hours on our events calendar.
 Sinai Temple is located near the corner of Windsor and Duncan Roads in southwest Champaign.

-2. Champaign-Urbana area businesses that typically have Chanukah merchandise include International Galleries at Urbana’s Lincoln Square Mall (menorahs, candles, gift wrap) and Art Mart (books for kids and gelt).
+2. Champaign-Urbana area local businesses that typically have Chanukah merchandise include International Galleries at Urbana’s Lincoln Square Mall (menorahs, candles, gift wrap), Art Mart (books for kids and gelt), even Curtis Orchard.

 3. Big box stores.
-We’ve already seen Target Chanukah chazerai (ha-zer-ay, a Yiddish word for JUNK).
-We’ve also seen modest Chanukah displays at Party City, Walgreens, Meijer, and Schnucks in the past.
-Harvest Market in Champaign has some adorable Chanukah trinkets.
+Since the holiday is so early this year, we are guessing that many big box stores will be a little late to the game.
+Sometimes, Target has plenty of Hanukkah chazerai (ha-zer-ay, a Yiddish word for JUNK).
+In the past, we’ve also seen modest Chanukah displays at Party City, Walgreens, Meijer, and Schnucks Harvest Market in Champaign has some adorable Chanukah trinkets.

 WHAT ABOUT LOCAL CHANUKAH EVENTS?